gecko0307/dagon/doc/Post-Processing.md

 Depth of field parameters:

 * `dof.autofocus` - automatically determine focal depth based on distance to the point in the middle of the screen.
 If this is set to `false`, `dof.focalDepth` is used.
 Default is `true`
-* `dof.focalDepth` - the distance between the sensor (focal plane) and the subject.
+* `dof.focalDepth` - the distance between the back focal plane (sensor) and the front focal plane (main focal point).
 Used only in manual focusing mode.
+Measured in meters.
 Default is `1.0`
-* `dof.focalLength` - the distance between the lens's center and the sensor when focused at infinity.
+* `dof.focalLength` - f, the distance between the lens and the back focal plane when focused at infinity.
 Measured in millimeters.
 Default is `20`.

 Focal length determines the field of view according to: